octo-technology/OpenTezos/docs/ligo/introduction.md

 LIGO is a programming language for writing **[Tezos](https://tezos.com/) smart contracts**.
 The diagram helps to contextualize the role of LIGO in the Tezos ecosystem.
-LIGO takes action in the left part as a development tool allowing the production of smart contracts (scripts in Michelson), which can be deployed on the blockchain.
+LIGO takes action in the left part of the diagram as a development tool allowing the production of smart contracts (scripts in Michelson), which can be deployed on the blockchain.
 Tezos nodes broadcast information through the Tezos network in order to maintain an immutable common ledger (blockchain)

-By default, Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), but it is hard to learn low level stack-based language.
+By default, Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), but it is hard to learn this low level stack-based language.

 LIGO transpiles scripts written in the high-level *LIGO* language into a Michelson script.